BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Integration-List.md

 1. You can define single or multiple permissions with the `permission` key.
 You need to separate them with a comma.
 2. You can define Permissions with a optional `value` of `false` to negate them and give them to the player.
 If you want to override the value of the permission, you can use the `value` argument and set it to `true`.
 3. You can also add optional `context`s to the permissions like `server;lobby`.
-Read more about contexts [here] (https://luckperms.net/wiki/Context).
+Read more about contexts [here](https://luckperms.net/wiki/Context).
 You can define multiple contexts by separating them with a comma.
 4. With the key `expiry` you can define the time until the permission expires.
 There can only be one expiry argument.
 If you dont use the `unit` parameter, it defaults do DAYS.
 Other units can be found [here](https://help.intrexx.com/apidocs/jdk17/api/java.base/java/util/concurrent/TimeUnit.html).
 5. You can remove multiple permissions at once by separating them with a comma.